groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-png-to-pdf.md

 id: convert-png-to-pdf
 url: conversion/net/convert-png-to-pdf
 title: Convert PNG to PDF
-description: "Learn how to seamlessly convert a PNG image into PDF file with a couple of simple steps.
-Use GroupDocs.Conversion for .NET to transform images into PDF and many other file types."
+description: "PNG format represents Portable Network Graphic with .png extension.
+Learn how to convert PNG to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert PNG to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False